heche-psb/fossiler/README.md

 H. Zhu, Y. J. Huang, and Z. K. Zhou.
 (2015).
 Systematic descriptions, in Fossil endocarps of Aralia (Araliaceae) from the upper Pliocene of Yunnan in southwest China, and their biogeographical implications.
 Review of Palaeobotany and Palynology, 223: 94-103.

+H. W. Pfefferkorn.
+(1976).
+Pennsylvanian tree fern compressions Caulopteris, Megaphyton, and Artisophyton gen. nov. in Illinois.
+Illinois State Geological Survey Circular, 492: 1-31.

 Isaac, M.J. and Lindqvist, J.K.
 (1990).
 Geology and lignite resources of the East Southland Group, New Zealand.
 New Zealand Geological Survey Bulletin, 101: 1–202.

 I. Z. Kotova.
 (1978).
 Spores and pollen from Cretaceous deposits of the eastern North Atlantic Ocean, Deep Sea Drealing Project, Leg.
 41, Sites 367 and 370.
 Deep Sea Drealing Project, 41: 841-881.

+J. W. Dawson.
+(1871).
+On New Tree Ferns and Other Fossils from the Devonian.
+Quarterly Journal of the Geological Sciences, 27: 269-278.

 K. Ozaki.
 (1974).
 Miocene floras of the Pacific side of central Japan (I) Inkyoyama flora.
 Science Reports of the Yokohama National University, Section II, 21: 1-21.